-This report provides an overview of programs administered by the Alaska Department of Labor and Workforce Development Division of Employment and Training Services for the period of July 1, 2021, to June 30, 2022.
+The Alaska Division of Employment and Training Services Resource Book for Fiscal Year 2023 provides an overview of programs administered by the division for the period of July 1, 2022, to June 30, 2023.

-The content demonstrates each division employee's commitment to carry out our mission through established core values by working with individuals, employers, unions, and industry partners to provide labor exchange, employment and training services, and unemployment insurance to Alaskans and Alaska businesses to advance opportunities for employment and provide economic stability for Alaska's communities.
+Its content demonstrates each division employee's commitment to carry out our mission through established core values by working with individuals, employers, unions, and other industry partners to provide labor exchange, employment, training, and supportive services, as well as unemployment insurance to Alaskans and Alaska businesses to advance opportunities for employment and provide economic stability for Alaska's communities.